-More than 150 unauthorized releases of petroleum hydrocarbons from underground storage tanks have occurred in the Merced Subbasin, according to the SWRCB GeoTracker database.
+More than 150-212 unauthorized releases of petroleum hydrocarbons from underground storage tanks have occurred in the Merced Subbasin, according to the SWRCB GeoTracker database.
 The primary hydrocarbons of concern are benzene and MTBE, both of which are suspected carcinogens.

-2.2.4.4.3 Benzene
+2.2.4.4.2 Benzene

-Benzene concentrations in groundwater in the Merced Subbasin range from non-detect (variable, but typically less than 0.5 mg/L) to greater than 15,000 mg/L (Figure 2-74).
-The primary MCL for benzene is 0.001 mg/L (SWRCB, 2018).
-The 5-year average (2007-2012) benzene concentration in groundwater in the Merced Subbasin is generally less than 0.001 mg/L, with elevated concentrations found in localized urban areas along transportation corridors, including Highway 99 and Highway 140.
+Benzene concentrations in groundwater in the Merced Subbasin range from have been below detection limits non-detect (variable, but typically less than 0.5 μmg/L) since 2015 to greater than 15,000 mg/LFigure 2-74).
+The primary MCL for benzene is 0.001 mg/L1 μg/L (SWRCB, 2018).
+The 5-year average (20072019-20122023) benzene concentration in groundwater in-throughout the Merced Subbasin is generally has also remained below less than 0.001 mg/L, with elevated concentrations found in localized urban areas along transportation corridors, including Highway 99 and Highway 140. detection limits.

-Time concentration plots of benzene are shown in Appendix E.
+Time concentration plots of benzene are shown in Appendix E